 The blog will contain matter related to your work field of choice.
 Later you can share these blog posts within your network.
 However, make sure that your blog posts reflect a certain experience level and knowledge about the subject.

-Social media presents a very easy way of knowing about new companies, people working there and the events that the companies conducts, the kind of relationship employer has with its employees.
+Social media presents a very easy way of knowing about new companies, people working there and the events that the companies conduct, the kind of relationship employer has with its employees.
 Using social media to research this information will require some basic steps such as following or liking the official pages of companies on Twitter, LinkedIn or Facebook.

-Most tech savvy organizations today regularly update their official page with information regarding hiring activities, and other employee events which can provide an insight regarding the work environment at that place.
+Most tech-savvy organizations today regularly update their official page with information regarding hiring activities, and other employee events which can provide an insight regarding the work environment at that place.

 In addition, if the company’s CEO is a major social influencer, there is no harm in following his official page as well.
 His posts will aware you regarding the direction of leadership and whether it matches with your own thought process and ideals or not.